This notice will:

 - NATIONAL PRIORITY USES AND DISCLOSURES: When permitted by law, Health Services may use or disclose medical information about you without your permission for various activities that are recognized as “national priorities.”
 Such disclosures would include a perceived threat to health or safety or public health activities.
 For more information on these types of disclosures, contact our Privacy Officer at 805-756-2122.

-- AUTHORIZATION: Other than the uses and disclosures described above (#1-6), Health Services will not use or disclose medical information about you without your “authorization.”
+- AUTHORIZATION: Other than the uses and disclosures described above (#1-6), Health Services will not use or disclose medical information about you without your “authorization”.
 If you sign a written authorization allowing us to disclose medical information about you, you may later revoke (or cancel) your authorization in writing.

-- SECURITY: The Mustang Health Portal ensures that your health related information is delivered to your browser in a secure manner using https.
+- SECURITY: The Mustang Health Portal ensures that your health related information is delivered to your browser in a secure manner using HTTPS.
 Information sent via the Health Portal is encrypted to prevent others from eavesdropping.
 It is important to logout and exit the browser when leaving your computer, so others using the same computer cannot view this secure information.
-If you have shared your Cal Poly Portal password with anyone (for example, your parents), they will be able to access the health information available from your health portal.
+If you have shared your Cal Poly Portal password with anyone, for example, your parents, they will be able to access the health information available from your health portal.

-- RIGHT TO HAVE MEDICAL INFORMATION AMENDED: You have the right to request that Health Services amends medical information about you that Health Services maintains in certain groups of records, if you believe that the information is either inaccurate or incomplete.
-You must provide a request in writing and explain why you would like information amended.
+- RIGHT TO HAVE MEDICAL INFORMATION AMENDED: You have the right to request that Health Services amends medical information about you that Health Services maintains in certain groups of records if you believe that the information is either inaccurate or incomplete.
+You must provide a request in writing and explain why you would like the information amended.
 Amendment Request Forms are available from our Privacy Officer.

 - RIGHT TO AN ACCOUNTING OF DISCLOSURES HEALTH SERVICES HAS MADE: You have the right to receive an accounting (which means a detailed listing) of disclosures that Health Services has made for the previous six (6) years.
 The Accounting Request Forms are available from our Privacy Officer; the accounting will not include several types of disclosures, including disclosures for treatment, payment, or health care operations.
 It will also not include disclosures made prior to April 14, 2003.

-- RIGHT TO REQUEST RESTRICTIONS ON USES AND DISCLOSURES: You have the right to request that Health Services limit the use and disclosure of medical information about you for treatment, payment and health care operations.
+- RIGHT TO REQUEST RESTRICTIONS ON USES AND DISCLOSURES: You have the right to request that Health Services limit the use and disclosure of medical information about you for treatment, payment, and health care operations.
 Health Services is not required to agree to your request.
 If Health Services does agree to your request, we must follow your restrictions (except if the information is necessary for emergency treatment).
 You may cancel the restrictions at any time.
 In addition, Health Services may cancel a restriction at any time.

 - RIGHT TO REQUEST AN ALTERNATIVE METHOD OF CONTACT: You have the right to request to be contacted at a different location or by a different method.
 For example, you may prefer to have all written information mailed to your work address rather than to your home address.
 Health Services will agree to any reasonable request for alternative methods of contact.
 The Alternative Contact Request Forms are available from our Privacy Officer (805-756-2122).
-Health Services may change the terms of this Notice in the future.
-Health Services reserves the right to make changes and to make the new Notice effective for all medical information that we maintain.
-If Health Services makes changes to the Notice, we will post the new Notice in our waiting area and have copies of the new Notice available upon request (you may always contact our Privacy Officer at 805-756-2122 to obtain a copy of the current Notice).
+Health Services may change the terms of this notice in the future.
+Health Services reserves the right to make changes and to make the new notice effective for all medical information that we maintain.
+If Health Services makes changes to the notice, we will post the new notice in our waiting area and have copies of the new notice available upon request (you may always contact our Privacy Officer at 805-756-2122 to obtain a copy of the current notice).